decentralized-identity/bbs-signature/draft-bbs-signatures.md

 P1, P2
 : points on G1 and G2 respectively.
 For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.
 Operations in GT are written in multiplicative notation, i.e., a \* b is field multiplication.

-Identity\_G1, Identity\_G2
+Identity\_G1, Identity\_G2, Identity\_GT
-: The identity element for the G1 and G2 subgroups respectively.
+: The identity element for the G1, G2, and GT subgroups respectively.

 hash\_to\_curve\_g1(ostr) -> P
 : A cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].